Jason2B3/DEV_NOTES/React Next/Next 02.md

 - If a group writes a report, we need each change to be reflected in the document right away or else there will be a lot of clashing
 - Updating your backend information using the SSR approach is just as helpful as the SSG approach when it comes to improving SEO - just check the source files after your following demonstration!

+# Common Bugs

+Look for Next.js errors in the console when you render a webpage

+- If you have errors present, read the error message and look inside that page's file
+- Look inside any external files that webpage relies on as well Ex.
+Components rendered on that page that were defined elsewhere`<Navbar>` in pages/order.js

+### className did not match

+#### Procedure

+1. Check to see if you labeled any classes as `class=` instead of `className=` Use CTRL F to scour the files your webpage is involved with
+2. If you do not have any `class=` present, and you've checked all files the webpage with this problem uses... delete to .next folder, then run `npm run dev` to recreate it